-Buying in Australia’s an exciting step – maybe you’ve been searching for a while and you’ve finally found your dream home in the sun – but it requires some careful planning.
-This week, in the final part of our serialisation, we’re putting these steps together into our overview of the buying system Down Under.
+Buying in Australia is an exciting step – maybe you’ve been searching for a while and you’ve finally found your dream home in the sun – but it requires some careful planning.
+Here’s how the system works.

 Foreign Investment Review Board application